-Christmas is coming!
-If you’ve got children, I’m sure they’re counting the sleeps until Santa’s arrival.
-This is a great time of year for decluttering toys and games.
-Not only will you free up some space for those new items, but it’s a good time to donate toys to charity shops, or try to sell them, as parents may be looking for bargains.
+Christmas is coming and children are counting the sleeps until Santa’s arrival.
+This is the best time of year for decluttering toys and games.
+You will free up some space for any new items you receive at Christmas.
+And it’s an excellent time to donate toys to charity shops, or try to sell them, as parents may be looking for bargains.

 When your kids are small, it’s hard to contain the toys and keep them from taking over your house.
 Decluttering toys is a task that needs to be done often—especially as birthdays and Christmas approach.
 My kids are grown up now and we’ve done a good job of decluttering toys and games in the past.
 Even so, I’m sure there are still some we can get rid of.